The Revelation of Jesus Christ:

 WHAT DO YOU THINK about Jesus’ knowledge of the seven Christian communities?

-In each of the letters to the seven Christian communities, Jesus writes that he knows something about the particular one whose angel is being addressed.
+In each of the letters to the seven Christian communities, Jesus writes that he knows something about the particular church whose angel is being addressed.
 These early Christian groups can be thought of as akin to our parishes, and it seems that the author of the book of Revelation intends for them collectively to represent the entire Christian Church.

-In the Gospel According to Matthew 25:1–13, Jesus explains that the kingdom of heaven can be compared to 10 maidens who took their lamps and went to meet the bridegroom.
+?
+In the Gospel According to Matthew 25:1–13, Jesus explains that the kingdom of heaven can be compared to 10 maidens who took their lamps and went to meet a bridegroom.
 In light of this parable of the wise and foolish virgins, what does Jesus’ knowledge of each of the seven Christian communities suggest about their members’ potential to enter heaven?

 ?
 What is it that Jesus knows about each community?

+?
 What point might Jesus be trying to make by telling members of these communities the things that he knows about them?

 ?
 Consider whether it’s possible that the members of these seven Christian communities might not know as much about their spiritual situation as Jesus does.